josh-ilano/VaCraze/README.md

 ---

 ## Firebase Setup
-IMPORTANT: I have shared the firebase storage with you.
+⚠️ **WARNING:** I have shared the firebase storage with you.
 You will have to accept it, it should be in your emails.
 ### 1. In the Main Menue go to Tools -> FireBase
 ![Screenshot 2025-05-10 000946](https://github.com/user-attachments/assets/3e1bf8d6-11ab-4a3a-943f-4b6fc0c415a8)

 ### 2. In the FireBase dash board: Go to Authentication -> Authenticate using a custom authentication system
-IMPORTANT: Don't use the Authenticate using a custom authentication system (Java) version
+⚠️ **WARNING:** Don't use the Authenticate using a custom authentication system (Java) version
 ![Screenshot 2025-05-10 001414](https://github.com/user-attachments/assets/de88b4db-d1b5-4645-9679-0451ed8e9d16)

 ### 3. Click on Connect, and connect it to the shared firebase storage.